ewuarelabs/uniswap-lpmonitor/README.md

 * Go to https://etherscan.io/myapikey, then click on Add to generate an API key.
 * Copy the API Key and store in a safe place.

-### 3. Connect to an Endpoint
+### 3. Connect to an Ethereum Node

-There are various Ethereum nodes available out there.
-You can register on Infura, Alchemy, etc. If you're using Infura for your project, you can connect to the endpoint by doing the following:
+There are various Ethereum node providers available out there.
+You can register on Infura, Alchemy, etc. If you're using Infura for your project, you can connect to an endpoint by doing the following:

+* Create an Infura account
 * Go to https://infura.io/dashboard/ethereum/
 * Navigate to settings
 * Make sure you're on the Mainnet, then copy the generated address.

-### 4. Specify your trading bounds
+### 4. Specify your pair address and trading bounds

+We'll be getting real-time on-chain prices of trading pairs via Chainlink.
+To consume the Chainlink Data Feeds, we need the contract address of the trading pair.
+You can get a list of the addresses [here](https://docs.chain.link/docs/ethereum-addresses/).
+For example, the USDC/ETH address is `0x986b5E1e1755e3C2440e960477f25201B0a8bbD4`.

 Next, you'll need to specify the trading bounds you set in your LP positions.
 You do this by setting the following environment variables: